-If you're a nonfiction writer, The New Workday can help you develop more awareness about why and how you're writing so that you have more choices, make better decisions and ultimately feel good doing it.
-This is because I'm working hard to achieve all of this myself and sharing everything I discover.
+If you're doing creative work, I can help you develop more awareness about why and how you're doing it so that you have more choices, make better decisions and ultimately feel good doing it.
+This is because I'm working hard to achieve all of this myself and sharing everything I learn.

 “There is something about Harrison’s writing that feels so unforceably knowledgeable, intimate and friendly.”